Main illustration: Tim Gilligan

 You might be thinking: Why do we even bother?

 You bother because you know that once you get through to the prospect, you can deliver value that will drive meaningful results for their business.
+Therefore, consistency is key.
+Continue to follow up with potential customers to get the sales process going.

 3. Technology is a modern sales rep’s best friend